-2. Have your gang policy/regulations been updated?
+Have your gang policy/regulations been updated?
 If so, please provide date and brief summary of changes.
+Amended March (2012) amended to include: "A stivities on an near school webicles of

 Amended March 6, 2012; amended to include: "Activities on or near school vehicles or property".